gaballench/cusianaChecklist/README.md

 # cusianaChecklist
-Code for generating the plots published in Urbano-Bonilla et al. (2018)
+Analyses and scripts for the Cusiana checklist manuscript